Equipment and On Road Behaviour, Laws and Rules. Cycling Promotion and Advocacy

-I had some (pardon my French) wonderful person cyclist ask me today why the ELEVEN YEAR OLD didn't claim the lane.
+I had some (pardon my French) !!
+BAN ME NOW FOR SWEARING !! cyclist ask me today why the ELEVEN YEAR OLD didn't claim the lane.
 HE WAS ELEVEN!
 How about (if he was hit whilst being overtaken which I do not know) DRIVERS PAY ATTENTION?!

 The only good Cyclist is a Bicyclist

 Huge fan of booted RGers who just can't help themselves

 The second article seems to say he was crossing at a lights not riding along the road.
 The bus had a green light but they don't know if the boy had a walk signal or not.
 What isn't mentioned are details like if there was a green arrow, which would definitely mean a red for the boy or if there was no arrow, etc.